To start chronological : Begin with the oldest post at the bottom

 Many people that I talked about the progress of my research, the discoveries and my motivation, have advised me to write this and tell the story.

-So I'm sitting now in front of my laptop and start, with tears in my eyes, to tell the story as it has happened, today I still have no exact knowledge, I tell the story
+So I'm sitting now in front of my laptop and start, with tears in my eyes, to tell the story as it has happened, today I still have no exact knowledge, I tell the story as it makes for me most sense and it could have happened.

 As I write these lines, I do not know the end of the story yet, but I do not want to stop to write down the beginning.
 I want to tell people of my father's life from his childhood until his death.
 So he will become a real man for me.